-Each week two replicates of each density treatment were deployed to the reef on P. Satumu (six ) with predator model (Plectropomus leopardus, ca. 53 cm total length) an object control (53 cm length of PVC, 8 cm in diameter) placed .
-Individual thalli for each replicate were plots.
-PVC pipe (16 mm diameter) covered with plastic mesh that had diamond-shaped holes (2.5 cm × 2.5 cm).
-All plots were installed on horizontal surfaces relatively free of live coral and macroalgae. angle-bar were hammered into the substrat and plots cable-tie.
+Each week two replicates of each density treatment were deployed to the reef crest on P. Satumu (six plots in total) with either a predator model (Plectropomus leopardus, ca. 53 cm total length) or an object control (53 cm length of light grey PVC, 8 cm in diameter) placed ~1m from the experimental plots.
+Individual thalli for each replicate were randomly placed within 0.5m2 (71 cm × 71 cm) experimental plots.
+Each plot was composed of PVC pipe (16 mm diameter) frame covered with plastic mesh that had diamond-shaped holes (2.5 cm × 2.5 cm).
+All plots were haphazardly positioned on the reef crest at a depth of 3–4 m where coral cover and fish biomass is greatest [1].

+All plots were installed on horizontal surfaces relatively free of live coral and macroalgae.
+Small lengths of steel angle-bar were hammered into the substratum and plots secured to the angle-bar using cable-ties.
 Adjacent S. ilicifolium density plots were separated by a minimum of 15 m.
 All thalli were randomly placed within plots using randomly generated number coordinates (horizontal and vertical distance from bottom left corner).
 These coordinates were numbered in running order (left to right; top to bottom) and kept the same throughout the duration of the study.
 Any pieces of Sargassum (e.g. blades) that become detached during deployment were collected for each replicate and weighed.
 This loss was subtracted from the difference in mass for each replicate after the experiment to account for handling loss.

-Fiberglass predator fish models and object controls were attached to two sets of weights (3 kg) using monofilament line and secured to the reef substrat.
+Fiberglass predator fish models and object controls were attached to two sets of weights (3 kg) using monofilament line and secured to the reef substratum.
 Both predator models and object controls were positioned ~1 m away from each plot.
 The object control was used to control for the effect of introducing a novel object into the water column [4].
-Three additional were placed inside exclusion cages (15 cm radius; 100 cm height; 0.5 cm mesh) to control for handling effects and translocation, and placed randomly among treatments.
+Three additional S. ilicifolium thalli were placed inside exclusion cages (15 cm radius; 100 cm height; 0.5 cm mesh) to control for handling effects and translocation, and placed randomly among treatments.
 All thalli were transplanted to the reef in the morning (10:00–11:00) and collected 24 hours later.
-After 24 hours, all assays were collected, spun and measured as described above, and all models retrieved.
-Metal angle-bars were left in place as the same six sites were used each week
+After 24 hours, all assays were collected, spun and measured as described above, and all models and experimental frames retrieved.
+Metal angle-bars were left in place as the same six sites were used each week, but the allocation of treatments (density and predator model) was randomized among plots.

 Small underwater digital video cameras (GoPro) were used to quantify feeding activity and identify herbivorous fish species responsible for removing S. ilicifolium biomass within each treatment.
 For each plot, two video cameras mounted on weighted stands, were positioned approximately 1 m away from adjacent corners.
 This arrangement allowed the entire plot and height of the Sargassum stand to be viewed.
-Filming commenced immediately after all assays were , and models and controls were positioned, with a scale bar being placed adjacent to each plot for 10 s in order to calibrate fish sizes on the video footage.
+Filming commenced immediately after all assays were deployed, and models and controls were positioned, with a 10 cm scale bar being placed adjacent to each plot for 10 s in order to calibrate fish body sizes on the video footage.
 Filming was continuous for ~4 h after which the cameras were recovered.